ashutoshmjain/gita/src/prologue.md

 >
 > There shall be no poets whose works may equal the descriptions of this poem,
 >
-> **Let Ganesa be thought of, O Muni, for the purpose of writing the poem.**
+> **Let `Ganesa` be thought of, O `Muni`, for the purpose of writing the poem.**

-Having approached by `Dwaipayana`,`Ganesa`- the embodiment of ‘intelligence’, said he wanted to help, but he would stop writing if there was a pause, even for a moment.`Ganesa`probably deemed there was no time to waste, given the immensity of the transcription.`Dwaipayana`agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]
+Having approached by `Dwaipayana`,`Ganesa`- the embodiment of ‘intelligence’, said he wanted to help, but he would stop writing if there was a pause, even for a moment. `Ganesa`probably deemed there was no time to waste, given the immensity of the transcription. `Dwaipayana`agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]

->"Ganesa, upon hearing this address, thus answered,
+> `Ganesa`, upon hearing this address, thus answered,
 >
->'I will become the writer of thy work, provided my pen do not for a moment cease writing."
+> I will become the writer of thy work, provided my pen do not for a moment cease writing."
 >
-> And Vyasa said unto that divinity,
+> And `Vyasa` said unto that divinity,
 >
 > 'Wherever there be anything thou dost not comprehend, cease to continue writing.'
 >
-> Ganesa having signified his assent, by repeating the word Om! proceeded to write;
+> `Ganesa` having signified his assent, by repeating the word Om! proceeded to write;
 >
-> and Vyasa began;
+> and `Vyasa` began;
 >
 > and by way of diversion, he knit the knots of composition exceeding close;
 >